24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Add Lantern-Style Wall Sconces

-12. Maximize Natural Light with Linen Window Treatments
+12. Let the Light In with Soft Linen Window Treatments

 Rustic bathroom with sheer linen curtains maximizing natural light